-The areas of flood risk identified through this planning process are primarily associated with riverine systems, with coastal flooding only accounting for less than one square mile of the 1,169 square miles of land area at flood risk during existing conditions and the 1,384 square miles of land area subject to future condition flood risk.
+The areas of flood risk identified through this planning process are primarily associated with riverine systems.
 A limited amount of coastal flood risk is identified by the National Flood Hazard Layer along the shore of Mission Lake, Haynes Bay, and the San Antonio Bay.
 Therefore, the main types of risk reported in the flood hazard analysis are riverine and coastal.
-In future cycles of regional flood planning, there may be opportunity to
+In future cycles of regional flood planning, there may be opportunity to include other types of risk, such as urban and pluvial flood risk.
+The figure below describes these three types of flooding in greater detail.

+Riverine Flooding:

-Riverine Flooding: Caused by bank overtopping when the flow capacity of rivers is exceeded.
+Caused by bank overtopping when the flow capacity of rivers is exceeded.
 Rising water generally originates from highintensity rainfall creating soil saturation and large volumes of runoff.